 If you've been accused of a sex crime on campus or anywhere else, the first thing you should do is seek the advice of an attorney.
 If you're a student, you may need to go to your parents.
-A lot of times, it's not a good idea to make a statement to the authorities.
+Often, it's not a good idea to make a statement to the authorities.
 Other times, it is a good idea.
 It depends on the circumstances of your case.

-That's why it's so important that you are guided by an attorney to make the right decisions from the beginning of your case.
+That's why an attorney must guide you to make the right decisions from the beginning of your case.

-When you have this type of a case on campus, you've got big concerns.
+You've got significant concerns when you have this type of case on campus.
 What will the campus do to you?
 Will you lose your tenure at the school?
 Will you be expelled?
 What if the authorities get involved?
 You can be arrested and face serious charges that could affect your future.

 Your first move should be to get an attorney.
 Be honest with your attorney and tell them what happened.
 Then, that attorney is going to be tasked with the job of successfully guiding you through the process and helping you make the right decisions.

 How Does A Sex Related Offense Off-Campus Differ From An Offense Allegedly Committed On Campus?

 If you're being charged with a sexual offense on or off any campus, you're going to want to be concerned that the police will get involved.
 You want to get an attorney right away.
 Let them know what happened and start to make the right moves from the beginning.